 When you dry out the beans like this, you avoid the typical “mushy” texture that some veggie burgers tend to have in the middle.
 I’m also not using a food processor to make this mixture, so that the beans will retain more of their texture throughout the burger.
 (Blended burger mixture = mushier burger patties.)

-How Do You Make Black Bean Burgers Stick Together?
+How Do You Make Vegan Black Bean Burgers Stick Together?

 Many veggie burgers use egg as a binder to help everything stick together, but this recipe uses sweet potato instead.